 Use the global search if you wish to search globally across all the entities in the system.

-Search allows you to quickly focus on the records you want to see.
+Search allows quick access to records by entering text that matches field values.
 These sections are automatically available on each entity list view page:

 Search panel

-To perform a search operation, enter your search query into the corresponding field and hit the Enter key on your keyboard or click the Apply button (magnifying glass).
-To reset search click the Search reset button.
+To perform a search operation, enter the search query into the search field and press Enter or click the Search button (magnifying glass).
+To reset search, click the Search reset button.

-Wildcards can be used for search, at any place in the search string, separately or in any combination.
+Wildcards can be used at any place in the search string, separately or in combination:

 Character Use